 Look in any music group on Facebook and you’ll likely see the name Lost Dog Street Band.
-With six albums under their belt, including Benjamin’s previous solo album, these aren’t newcomers to the music world.
+With six albums under their belt, including Benjamin’s previous solo album, these musicians aren’t newcomers to the music world.
 They’ve been busking, crisscrossing the country and playing to whoever will listen for years.
 In the past couple of years their name (and music) is mentioned more and more.
 With raw emotion and lyrics (sometimes brutally so) and harmonies that will gut punch you, they’ve built quite a following.
-I’ve had the privilege of seeing them twice this year and each experience has been different.
+I’ve had the privilege of seeing them twice this year and each experience was different.
 Regardless of the venue, the reaction to the music is often the same.
-Fans singing along, sometimes you see the emotion overtake them and you realize how much the lyrics and the feeling is affecting them and possibly reminding them of their own experiences.
+Fans sing along, sometimes you see the emotion overtake them and you realize how much the lyrics and the feeling is affecting them and possibly reminding them of their own experiences.
 It’s truly something to see.
 The following is an interview with Benjamin Tod and Ashley Mae, two of the three members of Lost Dog Street Band.

-AH: I’ve found when I ask people how they first heard about Lost Dog Street Band, many of them reference Gems on VHS and admittedly that was my first real introduction to you as well.
+AH: I’ve found when I ask people how they first heard about Lost Dog Street Band, many of them reference the Gems on VHS series and admittedly that was my first real introduction to you as well.
 Can you tell me how that collaboration came about?
 Is that a collaboration you plan on continuing to do for the foreseeable future?

 Benjamin: Us and Anthony Simpkins briefly lived at a punk house called ‘the twin towers’ in Nashville together in 2012.
 It was a rowdy shit show and I was really bad on drugs and booze.
 The first time I met Anthony I threatened to stab him because he wouldn’t stop playing that, “live like you were dying” pop country song on his banjo.
 We actually filmed our first two videos (“Tom Ames prayer” & “Coming Down”) at that house.
 I got kicked out of the house eventually after violently attacking someone and getting arrested.
 We always stayed in touch and developed a real friendship despite my insanity.
 I plan to always work with Anthony.
 He is an absolute genius and the best in the business right now, damnit.

-AH: I read in your bio that often to exorcise your demons you end up writing songs strung out on drugs and drunk.
+AH: I read in your bio that often to exorcise your demons you ended up writing songs strung out on drugs and drunk.
 Do you think your best work has come from those times?
 Or are you a better songwriter in your sober and clean periods?

 Benjamin: I wrote at least a quarter of the songs throughout my career on heroin and/or meth.
 It’s sad to say but some of those songs just never would have happened the same way unless I was using them.
 I’m not in any way encouraging anyone to do them.
 I hope my music is a direct testimony of why not to start.
 Booze never helped me write, but the aftermath of what I did on booze definitely did.
 Getting sober was scary because of that.
-I know a lot of artists struggle with the fear of getting sober and their writing going down the tubes.
+I know a lot of artists struggle with the fear of getting sober and of their writing going down the tubes.
 For me it has given me more clarity and focus.
 I believe my writing today is better than ever.

-What’s the positives to traveling and making a living with your significant other?
+AH: What are the positives to traveling and making a living with your significant other?
 Any negatives?

 Benjamin: Hhhhmmm…. that’s a tough one.
 Having her around is everything to me.
 Even if I was touring solo there’s no way I could do it without her along.
 It definitely affects our relationship negatively sometimes.
 We have to work hard to keep our romantic relationship separate from our business and bandmate relationship.
 Sometimes feelings in our marriage get hurt over things in the band.
 It’s worth it over all and I wouldn’t have it any other way.